gindelmer/ambi-deCONZ/README.md

 # Readme: ambihue

-Python script to intgratePhilips Hue lights with Philips Ambilight TV's for a room wide Ambilight effect.
+Python script to intgrate Philips Hue lights with Philips Ambilight TV's for a room wide Ambilight effect.

 ## Installation